mpaulweeks/bookmarks-jekyll/_posts/2018-05-20-ping-pong-animation-hero-theme.md

 Kazama adamantly declares throughout the episode: "people can't fly".
 This both summarizes his feeling trapped in the cycle of endless victories, as well as deeper emotional trauma surrounding his father.
 The flashback imply Kazama's father commited by suicide, and this combined with intense familiar pressure to conform to a specific role bind him to the earth.

 Yet even as he's about to lose Peco, he no longer cares.
 Not due to depression or an invalidation of his beliefs, but rather the epiphany that he doesn't have to be shackled.
 He can be so much more.
 Life can be so much more.
 "People really can fly"

+What I love in particular about this motif is how it transitions from diagetic to non, ie from occuring within the reality of the show to becoming the supporting score.
+For a quick primer on Diagesis, check out this segment from [Linday Ellis's review of Phantom of the Opera](https://youtu.be/-m5I_5Vnh6A?t=5m56s).